apehex/tokun/articles/tokun.16.md

 Once again, training / testing were performed on [MLQA][github-mlqa] to compare the performances with previous models.

-But the aim is to cover the whole Unicode space: actually words, numbers and code have cover a very limited range of the possibles.
+But, now the aim is to cover the whole Unicode space: words, numbers and code actually cover a very limited range of the possibles.

-Using standard datasets with common patterns may push the model into learning common patterns.
+Using standard datasets with may push the model into learning common patterns.
-This may prevent the model from generalizing to new regions of the Unicode space
+This may prevent the model from generalizing to new regions of the Unicode space.

-So the most significant change is to **train the model on random sequences** of UTF-32-BE bytes.
 The role of `tokun` is actually to compress the encoding, *not* the language.

+So the most significant change in this iteration is to **train the model on random sequences** of UTF-32-BE bytes.
 Since the dataset is random, there is no need for data augmentation.

 ## Results